reliablyhq/documentation/docs/getting-started/install/index.md

 #### Manual Install

-Download the latest [Windows 10 Release](https://github.com/reliablyhq/cli/releases/latest/download/reliably-windows-amd64) to a working directory.
+Download the latest [Reliably CLI release for Windows 10](https://github.com/reliablyhq/cli/releases/latest/download/reliably-windows-amd64) to a working directory.

 When you select the download button you may see a browser warning: